 The sativa plant is generally the most popular plant consumed for recreational use.
 This plant grows quite large, reaching up to 15 feet in some cases.
 While it is not a thick plant, many growers like it due to how tall it can grow.
 It has a longer maturation cycle than indica plants and tends to produce lower yields.

-However, sativa is typically high in THC (which gets users “high”), and so, unlike indica strains, which have a more balanced level of CBD (which has therapeutic effects), it isn’t often prescribed medically and is more commonly used recreationally.
+However, sativa is typically high in THC (which gets users “high”), and so, unlike indica strains, which have a more balanced level of CBD, it isn’t often prescribed medically and is more commonly used recreationally.
 It can sometimes be used to combat the problems mentioned in the previous paragraph, and it is still used in Ayurveda medicine.
 (3)

 Some of the most popular sativa strains include Sour Diesel, Jack Herer, and Lemon Haze.

 The Cannabis ruderalis plant is less common than its sativa and indica cousins, and it’s most likely the one you’re the least familiar with.
 The plant generally reaches a maximum height of two feet tall, but its leaves and branches tend to be quite dense, which gives the ruderalis plant a bushy appearance.

 The plant is mainly grown up north because its flowering cycle begins early.
 Since the cold season hits earlier in the north, it is the ideal choice for many growers.
 Modern ruderalis hybrids usually begin to flower between 21 and 30 days after the seeds have been planted, regardless of the light cycle.
 This is why most ruderalis hybrids are attributed as “autoflowering” strains.